PostHog/posthog-js-lite/README.md

 # posthog-js-lite

-The next generation of PostHog client libraries within the JS/TS ecosystem (maybe...)
+The next generation of PostHog client libraries within the JS/TS ecosystem.

 The lofty goals of this codebase is to solve the core client logic of our various JS based libraries in one place (web, node, React Native).